maxtuno/HESS-SAT-COMPLETE/README.md

 ### Copyright (c) 2012-2022 Oscar Riveros (@maxtuno, Chile)

-The original HESS (Hyper Exponential Space Sorting) is a polynomial black-box optimization algorithm, that work very well with any NP-Complete, or NP-Hard problem, now at 2021 thanks to suggestions of Daniel Mattes, now work like a complete algorithm.
+The original HESS (Hyper Exponential Space Sorting) is a polynomial black-box optimization algorithm, that work very well with any NP-Complete, or NP-Hard problem, at 2021 thanks to suggestions of Daniel Mattes, work like a complete algorithm.

 the follow questions remains open: